 The American Rescue Plan (ARP) Act of 2021, Public Law 117-2, was enacted on March 11, 2021.
 The ARP Act provided significant additional funding for educational entities to respond to the COVID-19 pandemic, including the Elementary and Secondary School Emergency Relief Funds (ARP ESSER).

-Similar to the earlier CARES and CRRSA Acts, states will receive ESSER III funds based on their share of Title I funding.
+Similar to the earlier CARES and CRRSA Acts, states will receive ARP ESSER funds based on their share of Title I funding.
 Ninety percent of funds received by an SEA must be allocated to LEAs based on each LEA’s Title I share, leaving 10 percent for SEA-level activities.

 - Total award to Vermont: $285,164,208

 - The period of performance for ARP ESSER is March 13, 2020 – September 30, 2024.

 - The allowable costs for ARP ESSER are the same as those for ESSER (other specific details for ESSER/ESSER II/ESSER III can be found in Fact Sheet from the US Department of Education.

 - There is no Equitable Services Requirement for ARP ESSER.